 Mobile apps are not just the following (or current) big thing.
 They have become a part of our lives — in a way, steering our choices and decisions.
 By merely sitting on our couch, we apply for jobs, manage our projects, talk to our friends, order essentials, and even pay our bills.
 The need to test real mobile devices has rapidly increased with such a significant trend.

 The convenience is unsurpassable, and thanks to the user-friendly functionalities, even our grandparents seamlessly book cabs, play games, and video calls us.

 Mobile apps are here to stay.
 Imagine the possibilities.
-According to GoodFirm’s global survey, at least 31.85% of survey participants have 21-40 apps installed while 8.87% have over 100 apps.
+According to GoodFirm’s global survey, at least 31.85% of survey participants have 21-40 apps installed, while 8.87% have over 100 apps.

-Besides, global users have shelled out a sum total of 28 billion USD on mobile apps by the third quarter of 2020, says Marketing Charts.
+Besides, global users have shelled out a total of 28 billion USD on mobile apps by the third quarter of 2020, says Marketing Charts.
 Take a look at the following chart for a better understanding.

 You can also read more details about Mobile testing in the guide here.

-Do You Really Need Real Mobile Devices?
+Why Do You Need Real Mobile Devices for Testing?

 Sounds interesting?
 Let’s have a conversation; Testsigma is offering a free 30-day trial for you to experience the product.
 Check it out here.

-Easily execute your automated tests on thousands of real devices
+Easily execute your automated tests on thousands of real devices vv